• Learn about Tet: the Vietnamese New Year

 vietnamese-lunar-new-year-calligraphy

-Having a new callighraphy picture is another popular activity of Vietnamese people during Tet holiday.
-This can a word or a phrase that represents their wishes.
-The most favorite words are Moral, Happiness, Thetics, Peace and Luck.
+Having a new calligraphic work is another popular activity of Vietnamese people during the Tet holiday.
+This can be a word or a phrase that represents their wishes.
+The most favorite words are Moral, Happiness, Fortune, Peace, and Luck.

 5 – Visiting ancestors’ tombs

-Before Tet, family members reunite and together visit and take care of their ancestors’ tombs.
-Each family brings along incense sticks, fruits to honour their ancestor spirits.
-Besides, it is also a chance for family members to recall the remarked memories of the year and hope for a new year with positivity.
+Before Tet, family members reunite to visit and take care of their ancestors’ tombs.
+Each family brings along incense sticks, flowers, and fruits to honor their ancestor spirits.
+This is also an occasion for family members to recall the remarkable memories of the year and hope for a new year with positivity.

 6 – Make banh chung (sticky rice cake) and banh tet (cylindrical glutinous rice cake)